UCRCSSI/CS10A-FALL21/Week07.md

 3. If there *isn't* an argument, assign `delim` with the pre-designated value `\n` (endline).

 It's optional because if there isn't an argument, there'll be another value ready for it already.

+### Coding Practice
+1. **Who's the bigger area now?**

+    Create a program that will ask the user for two diameters.
+Using functions, the program will calculate the surface area of two spheres using each of the diameters.
+The program will then output both solutions using a `print()` function.
+Additionally, the program will determine which sphere has a larger surface area (using a function).

+2. **Powering Up**

+    Create a program that will take in a **double** and an **integer**.
+The program will then calculate **double** to the power of **integer**.
+Use a function for this program.

+3. **esreveR**

+    Create a program that will utilize a function that will **reverse** an inputted string (i.e car becomes rac).
+Make sure to ask the user for an input.
+    Hint: How do you swap letters?